 Vasectomy is a procedure in which the two tubes that carry sperm from the two testicles to the urinary tract are surgically altered so sperm cannot pass through and be released to fertilize a woman's egg during sexual intercourse.
-For couples who have made the decision not to have any
+For couples who have made the decision not to have any more children, vasectomy is the safest and easiest form of surgical sterilization.
+While reversible in many cases, vasectomy should be considered a permanent form of birth control.

-Vasectomy has grown in popularity throughout the world since its inception in the 19th century.
-About 600,000 men each year choose to undergo a vasectomy in the United States alone.
-Of those procedures, 85% of vasectomies are performed by urologists (specialists in men's health), and 15% are performed by family practitioners.
-The cost ranges from $300 to $1,000 and is frequently covered by insurance plans.
+Many vasectomies are performed by urologists (specialists in men's health), and 15% are performed by family practitioners.
+The cost ranges from $800 to $1,500 and is frequently covered by insurance plans.
 Some doctors that do the procedure also offer to store frozen sperm in case the person's situation changes and desires children sometime after the vasectomy and either does not want to undergo a vasectomy reversal operation or the reversal operation is unsuccessful.

 Anatomy and technique

-deferens may or may not be removed.
+- A vasectomy involves the surgical interruption of both vas deferens, which are the tubes that carry the sperm from the testicles to the urinary tract.
+The surgeon reaches the vas deferens through a very small opening made in the front surface of the scrotum, after a local anesthetic makes the area numb.
+The vas deferens is then brought to skin level, where it is cut or cauterized (burned), then clipped off or tied before being dropped back into the scrotum.
+A section of the vas deferens may or may not be removed.
 The man must continue to use contraception (such as a condom) until an examination of his semen reveals that no sperm are present.
 The disappearance of sperm from the semen is not detectable by the patient.
 Only a specific laboratory and microscopic analysis of the semen can verify the total lack of sperm, which is the goal of the vasectomy surgery.

-The no-scalpel vasectomy -- a slightly less invasive procedure -- was developed in China in the 1970s and was brought to the United States in the late 1980s.
+- The no-scalpel vasectomy -- a slightly less invasive procedure - was developed in China in the 1970s and was brought to the United States in the late 1980s.
 This modification uses special instruments, allowing vasectomies to be done faster and through an even smaller opening.
 Some studies have shown less pain and bleeding with this newer technique.

 Terms to know